timweiland/SelectedInversion.jl/README.md

 ## Installation

-SelectedInversion.jl is not yet a registered Julia package.
+SelectedInversion.jl is a registered Julia package.
-Until it is, you can install it from this GitHub repository.
+You can install it directly from the Pkg REPL.
 To do so:

 1. [Download Julia (>= version 1.10)](https://julialang.org/downloads/).

-2. Launch the Julia REPL and type `] add https://github.com/timweiland/SelectedInversion.jl`.
+2. Launch the Julia REPL and type `] add SelectedInversion`.

 ## Usage